 In the third part of the main survey, participants completed the outcome variables.
 All items were measured on 101-point slider scales ranging from "0" to "100" unless specified otherwise below.
 First, participants completed measures of the three primary outcome variables.
 The order of these three outcomes was randomized.
 Partisan animosity was measured with two items.
 The first item was a 101-point feeling thermometer toward outpartisans that we reverse-coded so that higher values indicate colder/more unfavorable feelings.
-Feeling thermometers are the most common measures in research on affective polarization and partisan animosity (14, 81).
+Feeling thermometers are the most common measures in research on affective polarization and partisan animosity (14, 82).
 We used the feeling thermometer for outpartisans instead of a difference score between inpartisans and outpartisans, because we aimed to incentivize submitters to reduce partisan animosity by inducing warmer feelings toward outpartisans.
-However, we also collected feeling thermometers for the outpartisans feeling thermometer were extremely highly correlated (r = .97) with the treatment effects for the difference score.
+However, we also collected feeling thermometers for inpartisans.
+Treatment effects for the outpartisan feeling thermometer were extremely highly correlated ( $r{effect size} = .97$ ) with the treatment effects for the difference score.

-As the second item, we used a dictator game with an outpartisan, another common measure from research on affective polarization and partisan animosity (14, 74).
+As the second item, we used a dictator game with an outpartisan, another common measure from research on affective polarization and partisan animosity (14, 75).
 The response scale for the dictator game ranged from "0 cents" to "50 cents."
 Allocation decisions were rescaled and reverse-recoded to range from "0% kept for self" to "100% kept for self."
 All decisions in dictator games made by participants resulted in payments to the participant and an outpartisan partner that corresponded to the participant's choices.
 We asked participants to divide a pool of 50 cents, rather than a larger number, in order to keep the costs of implementing the dictator game manageable.
 For example, using a pool size of 50 cents instead of 100 cents saved us more than \$15,000.
 Two pieces of evidence provide support for the validity of this measure.
-First, previous research suggests that there is participants to play a dictator game with either an opposing partisan, an independent, a copartisan, or a person with an unspecified partisan affiliation.
-They found that participants allocated significantly more money to a copartisan affiliation (~33%), and in particular compared to an opposing partisan (~26%).
+First, previous research suggests that there is partisan bias in dictator game allocation decisions.
+Iyengar and Westwood (75) randomly assigned participants to play a dictator game with either an opposing partisan, an independent, a copartisan, or a person with an unspecified partisan affiliation.
+They found that participants allocated significantly more money to a copartisan (~40% of the endowment) than to an independent or a person with unspecified partisan affiliation (~33%), and in particular compared to an opposing partisan (~26%).
 Second, we are able to identify many significant treatment effects on this measure.
 While the responses in the dictator game are likely a function of generosity and partisan affect, we believe that the treatment effects - i.e., differences in average responses across experimental conditions - likely are primarily due to reductions in partisan affect.
-Consistent with this claim, treatment effects on the feeling thermometer and the dictator game were highly correlated (r = .83).
+Consistent with this claim, treatment effects on the feeling thermometer and the dictator game were highly correlated ( $r{\text{effect size}} = .83$ ).